brucefan1983/CUDA-Programming/src/01-introduction/text.md

 Note: I am writing a simplified English version based on the Chinese version.
 This is the first chapter.

-# Chapter 1: GPU and CUDA
+# Chapter 1: Introduction to GPU and CUDA

 ## Introduction to GPU